azat-co/aws-intermediate/labs/2-sdk-runs-ec2.md

 ## 1. Set up your credentials

-Pick your way to set up credentials:
+Pick your way to set up credentials (access ID and secret key) as described in the lecture:

 * home directory file
 * config.json
 * Node code

+We will be using config.json in this tutorial.

 ## 2. Create user data